ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 - AngularJS SPA
 - Node.js based BFF application to access APIs
 - Authentication and Authorization through OAuth 2.0
-- Integration wiht Bluemix Objec Storage
+- Integration wiht Bluemix Object Storage
 - DevOps toolchain to build/deploy web app

 ## Pre-requisites - Object Storage

-The web application stores the product images/photos in Cloud storage using Bluemix Object Storage, you need to provision and load the images before run the application. (if you are using Automated devops toolchain to setup the application, it will create the object storage.
+The web application stores the product images in Cloud storage using Bluemix Object Storage, you need to provision and load the images before run the application. (if you are using Automated devops toolchain to setup the application, it will create the object storage.
 You can skip this section in that case)

 1. [Provision](https://console.ng.bluemix.net/catalog/services/object-storage/?taxonomyNavigation=apps) an instance of Object Storage into your Bluemix space.
    - Specify the name for your service instance.